-- Do not leave injured or incapacitated persons until proper medical assistance arrives. - Provide a pesticide label and/or material safety data sheet for medical personnel. - For any spill incident, contact the California State Warning Center/Governor's Office of Emergency Services at 916-845-8911 or warning.center@oes.ca.gov. - Call the fire department and notify department personnel of the presence of pesticides for a spill involving fire, if a fire hazard exists.
-Eliminate all sources of ignition (electric motors, gasoline engines, or smoking) to prevent fire or explosion. - Contact the California Highway Patrol by calling 911 for a spill occurring on a highway. - Call local police or the county sheriff for a spill occurring off-road. - For minor spills of 50 gallons or less: - o Wear rubber boots, coveralls, rubber gloves, and eye protection. - Confine the leak or spill to the smallest area possible by using natural terrain, soil, or absorbent material. - o Shovel contaminated material into a leak-proof container. - o Do not hose down the area. - Work carefully and safely; do not hurry. - Dispose contaminated material in the same manner as for excess pesticides or hazardous wastes. - For major spills of 50 gallons or more: - o Follow the steps listed for all above and include the additional number below. - o If the spill is too big, or uncertainty exists as to the appropriate action, notify the Chemical Transportation Emergency Center at 800-424-9300.
+- Provide a pesticide label and/or material safety data sheet for medical personnel. - For any spill incident, contact the California State Warning Center/Governor's Office of Emergency Services at 916-845- 8911 or warning.center@oes.ca.gov. - Call the fire department and notify department personnel of the presence of pesticides for a spill involving fire, if a fire hazard exists.
+Eliminate all sources of ignition (electric motors, gasoline engines, or smoking) to prevent fire or explosion. - Contact the California Highway Patrol by calling 911 for a spill occurring on a highway. - Call local police or the county sheriff for a spill occurring off-road. - For minor spills of 50 gallons or less: - o Wear rubber boots, coveralls, rubber gloves, and eye protection. - Confine the leak or spill to the smallest area possible by using natural terrain, soil, or absorbent material. - o Shovel contaminated material into a leak-proof container. - o Do not hose down the area. - Work carefully and safely; do not hurry. - Dispose contaminated material in the same manner as for excess pesticides or hazardous wastes. - For major spills of 50 gallons or more: - Follow the steps listed for all above and include the additional number below. - If the spill is too big, or uncertainty exists as to the appropriate action, notify the Chemical Transportation Emergency Center at 800-424-9300.

-MP-HAZ-2: Use a safety and cleanup materials checklist.
+.MP-HAZ-2: Use a safety and cleanup materials checklist.